pcraig3/fed-notes/src/articles/2021-06-21-you-dont-need-a-platform-you-need-one-thing-that-works.md

 1. Initial plan: let’s build an app, a website, and a chatbot that display a list of benefits.
 2. Therefore, we need to be able to retrieve the same data in 3 different places at once.
-3. Therefore, it would make sense to build a Data Enterprise Retrieval Platform that can support all of our different applications.
+3. Therefore, it would make sense to build a data retrieval platform (let’s call it the “Y2K Application Generic Networked Interface”).
 This is awesome because we won’t have to rebuild similar functionality in different places, and it will make our downstream products simpler.
-4. Therefore, _first_ we should build the Data Enterprise Retrieval Platform (DERP), and _later_ build our app, website, and chatbot, because they all rely on the DERP.
+4. Therefore, _first_ we should build the Y2K Application Generic Networked Interface (YAGNI), and _later_ build our app, website, and chatbot, because they all rely on the YAGNI.
-5. Therefore, let’s book a series of meetings where we spec out the DERP by inviting 80 people to review a PowerPoint deck where there are 100 words on every slide.
+5. Therefore, let’s book a series of meetings where we spec out the YAGNI by inviting 80 people to review a PowerPoint deck where there are 100 words on every slide.
-   - Also let’s make sure to always call it the ‘DERP’ from now on, and never explain it to new people.
+   - Also let’s make sure to always call it the ‘YAGNI’ from now on, and never explain it to new people.

 This might sound good in theory, but what has happened here is that **you have committed yourself to a really expensive and complex deliverable that, by itself, doesn’t provide any value to users**.
 Building platforms to solve some future requirement for a suite of products you haven’t built yet is actually _the opposite_ of what you should do.
 There are just too many unknowns, and you can’t answer them by making really elaborate slideshows.